 So let’s talk about how a real business started tracking and improving Net Promoter Score.

-How Kona Cleaners Improved NPS
+How Kona Cleaners improved NPS

 Kona Cleaners is a multi-location dry cleaner business based in Orange County, California.